yliaho/zig-sdl3/README.md

 ### Binding Generator

 A custom wrapper generator program is used to create the wrapper for SDL3.
-The source for this program is located in `generate.zig`, and the information used to generate the wrapper is in `bindings.yaml`.
+The source for this program is located in `generate.zig`, and the information used to generate the wrapper is in the `bindings` folder.
-Note that certain subsystems are too complex to automatically generate bindings for (such as `rect` or `iostream`), and so the handwritten code to them is located in `custom`.
+Note that certain subsystems are too complex to automatically generate bindings for (such as `rect` or `iostream`), and so the handwritten code to them is located in `bindings/files`.
 Bindings can be generated using `zig build bindings`.
 This will update the `src` directory to be up to date with the latest bindings.

 ### Examples